pensiero/github-tools/README.md

 ## Introduction

-ZF2 module that provide various tools that connect your application with your github repository via ZF2 console.
+ZF2 module that provides tools to connect your application with your GitHub repository via ZF2 console.
 What you can do?

 - Automatically create a new PR and draft release, based on the diff commits between `develop` and `master` branches